theforeman/kafo/README.md

 ## Parser cache

-A cache of parsed Puppet modules and manifests can be created to skip the use of kafo_parsers at runtime.
+One or more caches of parsed Puppet modules and manifests can be created to skip the use of kafo_parsers at runtime.
 This is useful when kafo_parsers doesn't support the version of Puppet in use, and may also provide a small performance benefit.